Your cart is currently empty.

 Documents

-You will need to get some documents organised to work as an expat in Bulgaria, even if you’re from Europe.
+You will need to get some documents organised at the immigration office to work in Bulgaria, even if you’re from Europe.
 Biggest tip here is to make lots of photocopies of your employment contract, rental contract, passport and every other official document you have!
-When you submit your application for an ID you will be asked for many copies of everything so be prepared!
+When you submit your application for a temporary or permanent residence card you will be asked for many copies of everything so be prepared!

 ——